Working Papers:

 (with Lipeng Chen)

-Abstract The past decade witnessed a significant worsening of mental health in the United States, which coincides with the expansion of mobile Internet and the following increase in screen time.
-In this project, we estimate the impact of mobile Internet on mental health using a two-way fixed effects model, taking advantage of the temporal and spatial variation of 3G Internet coverage.
-We find that people’s mental health became worse after the arrival of 3G Internet.
-This is driven by the increased use of social media.
-We also find that young, high-income, and highly educated people were more affected by mobile Internet in this mental health crisis.
+The past decade witnessed a significant worsening of mental health in the United States, which coincides with the expansion of mobile internet and the resulting increase in screen time.
+In this project, we estimate the impact of mobile internet on mental health using a two-way fixed effects model, leveraging the temporal and spatial variation of 3G internet coverage.
+We find that people’s mental health became worse after the arrival of 3G internet.
+This effect appears to be driven primarily by increased social media use.
+We also find that younger individuals and women were more affected by mobile internet in this mental health crisis.

 Work in Progress: